gems-uff/importmining/README.md

 ## What?

-It's a tool that collect coupling information based on **explicit** import data.
+It's a tool that collect coupling information based on **explicit** import data, measuring implict coupling between classes.

 ## Why?